rgupta1234/openshift-aws-setup/README.md

 By default, the master will not host user pods, just infra pods.
 If you want the master to host user pods, comment the ```osm_default_node_selector``` in ```roles/openshift-install/files/openshft_inventory.cfg```.
 Note that if you also install gluster, this wil cause the gluster nodes to host user pods as well.

+_Note:_ This is currently disabled since there is a bug using osm_default_node_selector with gluster install, if you want the master to be unencumbered with user pods please uncomment this line in inventory.cfg.
+Note you cannot install gluster and have ```osm_default_node_selector``` enabled at the same time at the moment.

 ## Run

 You need to export your AWS credentials prior to running: